17zuoye/luiti/README.markdown

 TaskWeekHadoop, and so on.

-You can pass any parameters into Luigi's tasks, but Luiti recommend you to pass only `date_value` parameter into.
+You can pass any parameters into Luigi's tasks, but Luiti recommend you to pass only `date_value` parameter.
 So you can run Luiti tasks periodically, e.g. hourly, daily, weekly, etc. luiti = luigi + time.

 A simple guide to Luigi
 ------------------------
-Luigi's core concept is forcing you saparting a big task into many small tasks, and they're linked by atomic Input and Ouput.
+Luigi's core concept is forcing you separting a big task into many small tasks, and they're linked by atomic Input and Ouput.
 Luigi contains four parts mainly: